 Sky Apple Cafe, Heaton

 We have featured Sky Apple Cafe, which is located on Heaton Road, in our Breakfasts section already.
 In case you didn’t already know, it is a wholly vegetarian cafe with vegan choices marked on the menu.
 Mr. Canny was bowled over with their vegan fry-up, which included Scrambled Tofu and the ‘best grilled tomatoes’.
-He vowed to return to try out a main course from the Daytime Menu, which includes an option to try the dishes in Tapas form at 2 for £7.50.
+He vowed to return to try out a main course from the Daytime Menu.
 We passed the usual huge queue outside The Butterfly Cabinet and scoffed as we were able to walk into Sky Apple and get a table immediately.

 Last time I visited I’d eyed up the cakes on offer, which they sell as part of the Breakfast Menu with a cuppa for £3.30.
 Like The Bohemian down Pink Lane the cakes on offer are vegan, which meant Mr. Canny had the option to help me finish it off.
 The beautifully presented Chocolate Cake was a bargain at £2.30 a slice, so decided to give this one a try after my Winter Vegetable Soup lunch choice (£3.80).
 With the Specials Board changing frequently there’s always something new to try.